tawhidmonowar/ReadOut/README.md

 ## App Features
 The ReadOut app offers 28 million books, 20,000+ audiobooks, and features like AI-powered insights, personalized book searches, favorite book saving, dual themes, and seamless audio playback on both desktop and mobile.
+It's currently in the early stages of development, so feel free to report any issues or suggestions.
 - Audiobook Playback (Desktop and Mobile)
 - Extensive Book Browsing
 - AI-Powered Book Insights